 Apple Cider Cookies

 - In a medium frying pan over medium heat, melt the butter.
 Heat the butter until the milk solids separate and turn amber in color.
 Pour in a separate container.
 Take out 2 Tablespoons of butter and place in a separate bowl.
-Cool completely.1 cup Plus 2 Tablespoons Unsalted butter
+Cool completely.
+You will have 1 cup total of brown butter for the cookie dough.1 cup Plus 4 Tablespoons Unsalted butter

 - In a small saucepan over medium heat, heat 1 cup apple cider.
 Cook for 15 minutes.
-The apple cider should reduce down to ⅓rd cup.
-Pour ¼th cup of the cider in one bowl (for the cookie dough).
-The rest will be for the butter or the glaze.
-Cool completely.¼ cup Reduced apple cider
+The apple cider should reduce down to ¼th cup.¼ cup Reduced apple cider

 - In a medium bowl, mix the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
 Set aside.3 cups All-purpose flour, ½ teaspoon Baking powder, ½ teaspoon Baking soda, 1 teaspoon Salt, 1 teaspoon Ground cinnamon, ¼ teaspoon Ground nutmeg